hongxinli/Dijit-Tree-CheckBox/Tree-Styling.md

 *NOTE:* There is **NO** white space between the css class names.

 ### Creating the Checkbox Tree ###

-To create the tree with a default set of icons the icon property of the tree must be set accordingly:
+Now that we have created our icon image file (sprite) and the associated css file we can create the tree and set our custom icon as the default for the tree.
+The default tree icon is set using the trees **_icon_** property:

 ```javascript
 icon: { iconClass: "myIcons", indent: false },
 ```

-Example:
+##### Example

 ```html
 <link rel="stylesheet" href="../cbtree/icons/myIcons.css" />